TritonDataCenter/rfd/rfd/0007/README.md

 Today, SmartOS ships a basic link layer discover protocol (LLDP) daemon openlldp.
-The `lldpneighbors` command is useful today for being consumed by an operator; however, it does not something which we can easily consume from other programs.
+The `lldpneighbors` command is useful today for being consumed by an operator; however, it is not something which we can easily consume from other programs.
 As part of what's been discussed in [RFD 6](https://github.com/joyent/rfd/tree/master/rfd/0006) we'd like to start consuming this information in a more programmatic way and allowing